JamesIV4/crud-ui/README.md

 ## Run Cypress tests

 Use `ng run crud-ui:cypress-open` to open Cypress, and click spec.ts to run end-to-end tests for the following:
-- Displays to the user list component list-view
+- Displays the user list component list-view
 - Adds a new user
 - Edits a user
 - Deletes a user